 3.)
 They are the only known species of squirrels that not only travel upside down but right-side up along the branches of trees they inhabit.

 4.)
-African pygmy squirrels, like other squirrels, are solitary; only coming together to breed.
+African pygmy squirrels, like other squirrels, are social.

 5.)
-A group of squirrels, although rare, is called a scurry or dray.
+A group of squirrels is called a scurry or dray.

 But wait, there’s more on the African pygmy squirrel!

 6.)
 They forage for bark fragments, plant and tree oil droplets, fungus, termites, ants, and fruit.

 7.)
 Different from other tree-based squirrels, African pygmies do not store food in caches (food storage areas).

 Even though these tiny squirrels have excellent hearing, sight, and smell, they also rely on vibrissae (whiskers) to help them navigate around the trees.

 8.)
 Males are polygamous (1 male mates with several females).